abrahamspaa/info-to-know/tech/js-dev-setup/automation/README.md

 # Automation

-which use perform task eg: bundling, create, compiler
+which use perform group of task

 ## List of Automater